UCL-EO/GEOG0027/README.md

 ##### Assessment

-+ 100% Assessed Practical (3000 words) - submission date standard 2nd year submission date i.e. Mon 24th April 2023 (12 noon).
++ 100% Assessed Practical (3500 words) - submission date standard 2nd year submission date i.e. Mon 24th April 2023 (12 noon).
 + For details of the coursework, please see [https://github.com/UCL-EO/GEOG0027_Coursework](https://github.com/UCL-EO/GEOG0027_Coursework)

 N.B.

-- Penalties for late submission and over length WILL be applied
+- Penalties for late submission and over length WILL be applied.
+No penalties for low count until below 2500 words.
+3000 word submissions recommended.
 - Different arrangements for JYA/Socrates (make sure you inform the lecturers if this affects you)

 -----------------------------------